JoyTerence/Emotion-Recognition-Keras/README.md

 # Emotion-Recognition-Keras
 Emotion Recognition with KERAS.

-This repo is for creating a CNN that can recognize emotions from images/webcam feed.
+This repo is for creating a CNN using Keras, that can recognize emotions from images/webcam feed.

-CNN has been created using KERAS (chosen for it's quick and ease of use).
+KERAS was chosen for it's quick and ease of use.

 Trained model is saved in my_model.h5